Find out how to choose the right needle holder instrument for every procedure. Learn about types, features, and best practices for clinical success.

 Selecting the right needle holder is less about finding a single "best" tool and more about matching the instrument to the specific demands of the procedure.
 The right choice enhances your control, improves suture placement, and can even reduce hand fatigue during long sessions.
 Whether you're performing a routine closure or a complex microsurgical procedure, the design of your needle holder plays a critical role in the outcome.
 Let's look at which types of needle holders are best suited for different clinical applications.

-For General Surgery and Wound Closure
+Selecting a Holder for General Surgery and Wound Closure

 When performing general surgery or standard wound closures, you need an instrument that offers a strong, reliable grip and excellent control.
 This is where the Mayo-Hegar needle holder truly shines.
 It's a workhorse in many clinical settings because its robust design allows you to securely grasp needles for precise and consistent suturing.
 For instruments that meet these high standards of clinical excellence, the SurgiMac Pro Series offers the reliability and balance required for accurate closures in every procedure.

-For Dental and Oral Surgery
+Selecting a Holder for Dental and Oral Surgery

 In dental and oral surgery, the confined space of the oral cavity demands instruments with superior ergonomics and control.
 Needle holders with an ergonomic structure and angled jaws are essential, as they give you the ideal handgrip and enhance your ability to place needles accurately in hard-to-reach areas.
 The goal is to work efficiently without sacrificing precision.
 Instrument lines like the Air Series are crafted for this exact purpose, delivering flawless balance and comfort to reduce fatigue during intricate restorative or surgical work.